thisiseth/tang-primer-25k-spi-io/README.md

 * Shareware Doom 1 runs on a common N8R2 module
 * Uses vanilla WAD files, although stored and accessed as a raw data partition through **mmap** utilizing uncached lump access: with lump caching even on 8 megs of PSRAM Doom 2 is unable to load past the splashcreen!
 * Z_Zone memory disabled in favor of Z_Native
-* Hooked up to Chocolate Doom's OPL emulator, but it doesn't run at full speed, so i'm looking for a replacement
+* Chocolate Doom's OPL emulator is replaced with DOSBox's Woody OPL, however i still had to run it at half the samplerate (24KHz)
-* SFX not implemented yet :(
+* SFX with 'integer resampling'
 * Network not implemented, but given ESP32-S3 already has Wi-Fi and lwip stack, this should not be a problem

 ### Doom demo (YouTube)